daattali/beautiful-jekyll/draft/workload_identity.md

 # Configuring Application Workloads To Use Workload Identity

-After enabling Workload Identity at the cluster level, the application workload must be configured to use Workload Identity.
+After enabling Workload Identity at the Google Kubernetes Engine cluster level, the application workload must be configured to use Workload Identity.
 A Kubernetes service account must be assigned to each application which is then configured to impersonate an IAM service account.
 The following steps detail how to enable Workload Identity authentication for an application workload using gcloud commands, and terraform code.

-## GCloud Command Application Workload Configuration
+## GCloud Command: Application Workload Configuration

-Get credentials for your cluster:
+1. The first step is to get credentials for your cluster:

 ```
 gcloud container clusters get-credentials CLUSTER_NAME \